zschzen/zschzen.github.io/pages/index.md

 ☀️ **By day**, I craft interactive worlds, revive classic hardware, and push the boundaries of rendering while writing clear, hands‑on guides to _boldly_ share every discovery.

+When the workday ends, I’m with my husband and family, sharing meals, swapping stories, and laughing together.
+I also solve math puzzles, write Portuguese poetry, lose myself in books or films, and crochet <code>( ⸝⸝´꒳`⸝⸝)</code>.
+Those evening hours spark the big ideas that drive my creativity.

 **Here's what you'll find:**

 - ✨ My [projects](/projects)